Marcelo Lehninger | Music Director

 Beatrice A. Idema Chair

-Formerly, he was Principal Conductor/Artistic Director of the Rochester Philharmonic, Music Director and Conductor of the Tucson Symphony, Principal Guest Conductor of Kentucky Opera, Music Director and Conductor of the Amarillo Symphony, and Artistic Director of the Lake Placid Sinfonietta.
+Formerly, he was Principal Conductor and Artistic Director of the Rochester Philharmonic; Music Director and Conductor of the Tucson Symphony; Music Director and Conductor of the Amarillo Symphony; and Artistic Director of the Lake Placid Sinfonietta.

-A lover of opera, he conducted productions with Kentucky Opera for 18 consecutive seasons, and for 19 seasons with his own company in Chattanooga, as well as many guest conducting engagements with the Nashville Opera.
+A lover of opera, he conducted productions with Kentucky Opera for 18 consecutive seasons as well as for 19 seasons with his own company in Chattanooga along with many guest conducting engagements with the Nashville Opera.

 John Varineau | Associate Conductor

 He has made three recordings with the Grand Rapids Symphony and three with the Royal Scottish National Orchestra.
-He and his wife, Gwen, have a daughter, Jade, and a son, Justin.
+He married his wife, Gwen, in the same year that he joined the Grand Rapids Symphony.
+They have a daughter, Jade, and a son, Justin.